Making Sense of the Appraisal Process

 It's likely you are familiar with the parties having a role in the transaction.
 The real estate agent is the most known entity in the exchange.
 Next, the lender provides the financial capital needed to fund the exchange.
 And ensuring all details of the transaction are completed and that a clear title transfers from the seller to the purchaser is the title company.

-So, who's responsible for making sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the property is in line with the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Alaska Real Estate Appraisal will ensure, you as an interested party, are informed.

-Once the site has been inspected, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Next, after the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Paired Sales Analysis

 Appraisers are intimately familiar with the subdivisions in which they work.
 They innately understand the value of certain features to the people of that area.
 Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the home at hand.
 Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to associating a value with features of homes in Palmer and Matanuska Susitna, Alaska Real Estate Appraisal can't be beat.
 This approach to value is commonly awarded the most consideration when an appraisal is for a real estate exchange.